How to Apply

 Who can apply to UniverCity?

-Any local government in Wisconsin can submit a proposal to bring the UniverCity program to its region.
+Any local government in Wisconsin can submit a proposal to bring the UniverCity Partnership to its region.
 Partnerships are most commonly sponsored by a city or county executive in collaboration with boards of education, public health agencies, development authorities and others.
 There is no size restriction for a local government partner.
 Our partners have included the City of Monona (~8,000 residents), Dane County (~516,000 residents) and Green County (~36,800 residents).

 How is a community chosen to participate in UniverCity?